BowMonk/valoCV/README.md

 3. **Dataset Complexity**: Our datasets brought with them their own set of challenges, with varying complexities and quality.
 The 'm' model showcased its robustness in handling diverse image resolutions and noise levels.

 Remember, the choice of the model variant significantly hinges on your specific use case and available resources.
 If your priority is high accuracy and computational resources aren't a constraint, the larger 'l' or 'x' models might just be your ideal match.
 However, for this project, 'm' proved to be our optimal partner.
- This is the overall architecture of Yolo:
+This is the overall architecture of Yolo5m:

 <p align="center">
   <img src="images/yolo.png" alt="Yolo Im">